 Who is responsible for grading players?
 For all senior teams (AA, 0/35 & 045) – the VP of that group is responsible for coordination of the grading and operational activities throughout the season.
 The Player and Coach Development Manager is responsible for the grading of all junior players.

-THE REMAINDER OF THIS DOCUMENT DEALS ONLY WITH QUESTIONS ABOUT JUNIOR GRADING ACTIVITIES FOR: Miniroos (Under 6 – 11) & Junior Comp (Under 12 – 18) & Junior Girls (Under 7 – 18)
+The information below applies only to grading activities for Miniroos (Under 6 – 11), Junior Comp (Under 12 – 18) and Junior Girls (Under 7 – 18)

 - Dates and times will be published in advance each year.

 - Girls also have the choice to play in mixed teams in Miniroos or Junior Comp.

 - Grading is conducted as objectively as possible.
 For this purpose, the Grading Coordinator will appoint a Grading Team who will be responsible for the grading of the players.
 The grading committee will consist of a selection of experienced senior players, past coaches, and club committee members with a view to maintaining as much independence from the players as is feasible.

 - Junior players (Under 8 – Under 18 inclusive) will be graded into a team appropriate for their age and skill levels.
 For U6 – U7 teams, the emphasis is on team work and having fun; this is the ‘Discovery Phase’ where enjoyment and the introduction to Small Sided Football (SSF) is a priority.
 U6 Miniroos teams will be principally formed by friend requests, and will be organized by the U6 Age Coordinator.

 - After finalisation of grading and team allocations by Player Development Manager/Grading Co-Ordinator, the respective Age Coordinators will announce teams during a ‘Meet the Team’ evening, typically held mid-March.